BPYKAXTPABA/Discord_Bot/README.md

 in order to upload your token, you need to:

-insert your token into the JSONReader .cs file
+insert your token into the token.json file

-pathway to JSONReader.cs
+pathway to config.json

-My Discord Bot/config/JSONReader.cs
+My Discord Bot/config/config.json